telerik/blazor-docs/components/form/formitems/overview.md

 * `Field` - `string` - the name of the field in the model that the editor will render for as a string (case-sensitive).
 You can set its as a plain string (`Field="SomeField"`) or to have .NET extract the field name from the model for flat models (`Field=@nameof(MyModelClass.SomeFIeld)`).

 * `FieldType` - `string` - the data type of the `Field`.
-This parameter should be provided if the type of the property in the model can not be extracted using reflection.
+This parameter should be provided if the type of the property in the model can not be extracted using reflection, for example it is an `object` and you would like to render a `NumericTextBox`.

 * `ColSpan` - `int` - defines the `colspan` attribute.